kravietz/ansible-ipsec/README.md

 ### Master secret

 Master IPSec secret, used as seed to securely generate unique pre-shared key for each host pair.
-This remains the same across all Ansible managed hosts. **You must customize this or the whole exercies will make little sense!**
+This remains the same across all Ansible managed hosts. **You must customize this or the whole exercise will make little sense!**

-    ipsec_secret: '088d7633c620f24... generate your own with openssl rand -hex 60'
+    ipsec_secret: '088d7633c620f24... generate your own with openssl rand -hex 32'

+You can use this command to generate your unique secret:

+    openssl rand -hex 32

-Always use [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) to keep the group variables files encrypted.
+Always use [Ansible Vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html) to keep the group variables encrypted.

 ### Address families
 By default SAD/SPD entries will be created for both IPv4 and IPv6.
 If either of them is not needed, you can delete